ikirudennis/dotfiles/README.md

 This makes use of vagrant to test out changes, and hopefully make this easier to maintain.
 Run `vagrant up` and it should run all the tasks successfully.
 You can then `vagrant ssh` into the VM and test out any changes.

+To test tasks specific to graphical environments, it can be helpful to have a virtual machine of the target environment set up with a snapshot of the post-initialization state saved.
+Then you can test the full "install a brand new environment" process from start to finish.